mtdias/graphene-java-api-stack/tracing-plugin/docs/usage.md

 ```

 ### Install
-To create an application and configure all plugins related to observability, copy and paste the command below in the terminal:
+To create an application and configure all plugins related to observability, copy and paste the command below on your terminal:
 ```bash
 stk create app meu-teste-app --stackfile graphene-java-api-stack/observability
 ```